 There are single-filter ionizers and dual-filter ionizers.
 Premium water ionizers use dual filters while mid-range and budget ionizers sometimes have a single filter.
 Does that mean single-filter is bad?
 No. The main difference is that it’s advisable to use a whole house filter or three-stage pre-filter with a single-filter ionizer.

 Filter life is typically 6 months to 1 year.
-Air Water Life replacement filter hovers around $40 and lasts up to a year.

 Tip: A pre-filter extends the life of your water ionizer filters and will save you money in the long run.